Helge-Stein-Group/Slurry_Bot/README.md

 ## XArm Robot

 The six-axis XArm robot is responsible for the movement of vials, pipetting, and other physical tasks within the automated system.
-A manual for the xArm 6 can be found [here](https://www.ufactory.cc/wp-content/uploads/2023/05/xArm-User-Manual-V2.0.0.pdf).
 The robot can be controlled using the Python driver provided by the manufacturer.

 ### Getting Started

-#### Software Setup
+#### Setup

 1. In your terminal run `pip install xArm-Python-SDK`
-2. ADD HERE
+2. 1.
+Follow the setup directions provided in the manual.
+A manual for the xArm 6 can be found [here](https://www.ufactory.cc/wp-content/uploads/2023/05/xArm-User-Manual-V2.0.0.pdf).

-#### Hardware Setup
+3. Ensure that your IP address is set correctly to 192.168.1.*.

-ADD HERE
+4. Clone this whole repository and run the robot testing code in the testing_ground.py file.

 ## Motors and Wiring